voicegain/platform/how-to/edge-on-cloud/azure-specific-steps.md

 ### Create Cluster and Default Node Pool

-In this step, you will create a Regional Public Kubernetes Cluster on GCP, and create a default Node Pool of `n1-standard-8` instances.
+In this step, you will create a Regional Public Kubernetes Cluster on AZURE, and create a default Node Pool of `Standard_D8_v3` instances.

 #### Option A: Create Virtual Network and use AZURE suggested IP ranges
 (Preferred for Quick setup with default values)